Ten (Pearl Jam album): Music and lyrics

 While Ten deals with dark subject matter, it has generally been seen as a high-water mark of the early 1990s alternative rock sound, with Vedder's unusually deep and strong (and later much-imitated) voice alternating between solidity and vibrato against the unrestrained, guitar-heavy, hard rock sound that drew influence from Led Zeppelin and other rock bands of the 1970s.
 Ten's musical style, influenced by classic rock, combined an "expansive harmonic vocabulary" with an anthemic sound.
 Stephen Thomas Erlewine of AllMusic stated that the songs on the album fused "the riff-heavy stadium rock of the 1970s with the grit and anger of '80s post-punk, without ever neglecting hooks and choruses."

 Ten features a two-part track entitled "Master/Slave" that both opens and closes the album.
 The first part begins the album, before "Once" starts, and the second part closes the album, after "Release".
 It begins about ten seconds after the album's closer "Release" as a hidden track, but both count as one track on the CD.
 The song is entirely instrumental (except for random unintelligible words Vedder utters throughout) with a dominant fretless bass line making up the core of the song (which Ament referred to in a 1994 Bass Player magazine interview as "my tribute to (fretless bass instrumentalist) Mick Karn"), along with some guitar and sounds that seem to come from the drums.
 Producer Rick Parashar stated in 2002, "As I recall, I think Jeff had, like, a bass line...I heard the bass line and then we kind of were collaborating on that in the control room, and then I just started programming on the keyboard all this stuff; he was jamming with it and it just kind of came about like that."
+In a 2021 interview with Kyle Meredith, Ament also revealed that he took inspiration from Cheap Trick's bass sounds for songs "Why Go" and "Jeremy".